Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 ![](/images/ragg2.png)

 So, based on the output we can see the `ragg2` binary calls `clang` with some special arguments to better prepare the generated code to be used in a shellcode context.
-This first call uses the `-S` paramtere which tells `gcc`, `clang`, and some other compilers to output assembler compatible assembly language rather than a binary file. `ragg2` then does... something with this `.s` file and compiles it from assembly language to an ELF.
+This first call uses the `-S` parameter which tells `gcc`, `clang`, and some other compilers to output assembler compatible assembly language rather than a binary file. `ragg2` then does... something with this `.s` file and compiles it from assembly language to an ELF.
 Once this process is complete `ragg2` then uses `rabin2` to carve out the `.text` section, which is our shellcode.
 We save this off as `shellcode.ragg2` and are finally ready to create our shellcode tester.

 ### A Debuggable Shellcode Tester